MHedish/Hubitat/Drivers/RainBird-LNK/README.md

 - ✅ Watering always happens on the correct day and time
 - ✅ No need to manually reset the date or time
 - ✅ Automatically corrects time after power loss or reboot

-### How It Works
-- The driver compares the controller’s time to Hubitat’s.
-- If drift exceeds tolerance, it resynchronizes automatically.
-- You can also trigger a manual sync anytime using **Sync Time**.

-### Recommended Setting
-Leave **Auto Time Sync** turned **ON** — it’s lightweight, automatic, and ensures year-round accuracy.

 > 💡 *Once enabled, you’ll never have to reset your controller’s date again.*